-Church Planters among Nalu or Susu peoples in Guinea-Bissau
+Church Planters among Nalu and Susu peoples in Guinea-Bissau

-Could you help plant a church for Christian believers amongst the Nalu people or the Susu people?
+Come to help our team plant a church for Christian believers amongst the Nalu or Susu people in the Tombali region.

-Join a team living in their Tombali region, build relationships with local people, learn their language, pray, and introduce them to Jesus.
+Join a team living in their Tombali area, build relationships with local people, learn their language, pray, and introduce them to Jesus.
 Disciple a small number of believers and encourage them in evangelism.

 Qualities & Gifts Sought